slava-abramoff/redmine_gemavatar/README.md

 # Gemavatar (Redmine 6+)

 ## Disclaimer
-This is a fork made for a fork that forked a fork which adapts this plugin for Redmine 6.
-This fork fixes the issue with avatar styles.
+This is a fork made for a fork that forked a fork which adapts this plugin for Redmine 6. **This fork fixes the issue with avatar styles**.

 ## About
 ``Gemavatar`` is a ``Redmine`` plugin for replacing the gravatars (they must